-Minister for Health Stephen Donnelly has announced a strategy aimed at tackling and preventing obesity.
-Photograph: Laura Hutton/The Irish Times
+Minister for Health Stephen Donnelly has announced a "cohesive approach" aimed at tackling and preventing obesity in Ireland.

 The new strategy – a project by the Department of Health, the Health Service Executive and Health Research Board – includes community-based programmes, health interventions in deprived areas and enhanced community care resources.